umass-gis/workshops/content/path-tutorial/index.md

  - Modeling_data
  - Data_Documentation

-The most important part of setting up directories is ensuring that the system ***makes sense for you*** considering how you plan to use your computer and the files on it.
-For example, if you don't keep music on your computer, there is no need for a folder (or some complex of subfolders) for Music.
-If you are an accountant and have hundreds of clients, and tax information for each client, for each quarter, you may need to carefully craft a directory with many subfolders to store this information in a way that minimizes the effort needed to retrieve necessary information.
-If users neglect to set up sensible directories, they may spend ***a lot*** of time sifting through all their files in an attempt to find the one(s) they need.
-It is worth it to spend some time creating a logical directory for yourself, and then to continually tinker with and update it as needed to ensure smooth operation.
+Ensure that your directory structures ***makes sense for you, and for how you plan to use your computer***.
+For example, someone using advanced softwares with large volumes of complex data will need a sophistiated set of directories, whereas simple media files like photos, mudic, and documents, may be stored using more only a few folders.
+If users neglect to set up directories that align with their computer use, over the weeks and months they may spend ***many hours*** sifting through their files to find the one(s) they need.
+It is worth it to spend some time creating a logical directory for yourself, and then to continually tinker with and update it as needed.
+Use short, descriptive file names, and when the file is important, it doesn't hurt to include the date in the the name (e.g. "smith_resume_04_28_23").

-### Creating New Folders, Choosing Save Locations, Copying, and Moving Files [[[alternative header?]]]
+## Creating New Folders, Choosing Save Locations, Copying, and Moving Files [[[alternative header?]]]

-##### Create New Folders
+#### Create New Folders
+{: .no_toc }

 30. While in the documents folder (or with the Documents folder selected), click "File" from the menu bar.